James Bishop, Amrik Avila, Eve Bader & Javier LopezDigital Transformation TeamMain Contractor

 The challenge

-The traditional approach to technology deployment in construction — where the board invests in software and enforces it upon project teams — was creating resistance.
-Adoption felt like it was happening to teams rather than for them.
-Even when existing processes were clearly inefficient, there was a natural attachment to the familiar.
-Teams that had always used spreadsheets and manual tracking were reluctant to adopt new digital workflows.
+The traditional approach to technology deployment in construction , where the board invests in software and enforces it upon project teams , was less effective at building genuine adoption.
+Adoption felt like it was happening to teams rather than for them, even when existing processes were clearly inefficient.
+SES wanted a model where teams felt new digital workflows were built with them, not handed to them.

 The solution